How to Advertise on Philadelphia Radio

 For a radio campaign to be successful, it is not imperative that all commercials run during prime time.

-For Philadelphia small business owners with limited advertising budgets, using fewer ads during prime time and placing more commercials during the lower demand times of the week can prove to be as effective and more cost-efficient.
-This is because almost 8 out of 10 consumers who tune-in to radio during prime time also listen during non-prime times.
+For Delaware Valley small business owners with limied advertising budgets, using fewer ads during prime time and placing more commercials during the lower demand times of the week can prove to be as effective and more cost-efficient.
+This is because nearly 8 out of 10 consumers who tune-in to radio during prime time also listen during non-prime times.

 Philadelphia Radio Listeners who tune in Mon-Fri 6:00AM-7:00PM